c2m2-asia/kathmandu-data/README.md

 ### About the C2M2 Kathmandu Hub

-The Kathmandu Hub is focued on understanding the second-order impact of Covid-19 on Kathmandu's tourism industry.
+The Kathmandu project is focued on understanding the second-order impact of Covid-19 on Kathmandu's tourism industry.

 ## Data Index